Light-induced Non-uniform Surface Polarization Evolution as Active Matter Motion Mechanism

 \subsection{Estimation of the velocity}

-In addition to the theoretical deformation profile and the inhomogeneous polarization distribution on the bacterial surface, it is important to obtain a numerical estimate of the velocities of the non-flagellated bacteria Chromatium okenii for the mechanism under consideration.
-However, before we present the calculations, we have to give the values of the quantities contained in the free energy functionals.
+The theoretical non-uniform polarization distribution obtained above on the micro-swimmer's surface and correspondent deformation profile evolve along the surface.
+We consider the micro-swimmer's velocity provided by the mechanism under consideration proportional to the velocity of distribution or deformation evolution.
+However, before we present the numerical estimation of the micro-swimmer's velocity, we have to give the values of the quantities contained in the free energy functionals.
 So, the continuous mean-field order-disorder parameters $\alpha = \alpha (\rho) = \Delta_R - \gamma \rho / 2 $, $ \beta = \beta (\rho) = \gamma^2 \rho^2 / 8 \Delta_R $ are taken from Ref.\cite{Mar}, while Frank constant is assumed to be $K \sim 10^{-10}~\mathrm{dyn}$.
 The rotary viscosity contained in the equations for $\alpha$ and $\beta$ is put to be $\gamma = 0.02 \mathrm{P}$, while the translation correlation function for the noise, $\Delta_R = k_B T/\zeta_R = D_r$, is taken to be equal to the rotary diffusion coefficient because the system under consideration is assumed to be thermal and to satisfy the Stokes-Einstein relations for given temperature $T \approx 293~\mathrm{K}$ and rotary friction coefficient $\zeta_R = 8 \pi \eta R^3$ for a spherical cluster of radius $R \approx 2~\mathrm{cm}^{-4}$ with the friction coefficient $\eta = 0.05~\mathrm{P}$.

-In view of the values given above, we propose such methods for the estimation of the bacteria velocities.
-The one employs the dynamical equations for active soft matter contained \cite{Mar}, in particular, in the equation for the evolution of the vector polarization field, i.e.,
+In view of the values given above, we propose the following method for the estimation of the micro-swimmer's velocity.
+It employs the dynamical equations for active soft matter contained \cite{Mar}, in particular, in the equation for the evolution of the vector polarization field, i.e.,